sonoUnoTeam/sonoUno-desktop/README.md

 # SonoUno Software

+This development is powered by CONICET-Argentina, Universidad de Mendoza-Argentina and REINFORCE.

 ## Description

 SonoUno is a sonification software for astronomical data presented on a table (txt or csv files).
 The software is being developed based on the study of other software (Sonification Sandbox, MathTrax and xSonify) and standards of accessibility like the ISO 9241-171:2008 (Guidance on software accessibility).
 In order to develop the first approach of a graphical user interface, we perform a theoretical framework based on bibliography of user cases, focused on blind and visual impairment people.